Moving the Cities

 • Must have a 2.75 GPA

-This is a proposed Fall 2023 semester program.
-The course will have one week of virtual onboarding and then travel in October.
+This is a proposed Fall 2024 semester program.
+The course will have one week of virtual onboarding and then travel, all in late October, 2024.

 Please note, program subject to minimum number of accepted/enrolled students to run.